Kasumi Arimura: Career

 The year 2021 proved to be a very successful year for Arimura.
 She appeared in the film We Made A Beautiful Bouquet, which was the 8th highest grossing film of 2021 in Japan.
 Arimura was awarded the Best Actress award in the 45th Japan Academy Film Prize for her role in the film.
 Arimura also starred in the blockbuster films Rurouni Kenshin: The Final and Rurouni Kenshin: The Beginning, the final 2 films of the epic Rurouni Kenshin film franchise which consist of films which are adapted from the Rurouni Kenshin manga series.
 Both films were massive box-office successes in 2021 in Japan, grossing more than 6.5 billion yen cumulatively.
 Arimura portrayed Yukishiro Tomoe, the deceased-wife of the titular character Himura Kenshin.
 Rurouni Kenshin: The Final was the 6th highest grossing film whilst Rurouni Kenshin: The Beginning was the 13th highest grossing film for the year 2021 in Japan.

 On the drama side, Arimura starred as a young lady struggling with employment, who happens to chance upon a group of also struggling stand-up comedians in the 2021 slice of life drama Life's Punchline (Konto Ga Hajimaru).
 For her role in the drama, she was voted as the Best Supporting Actress in The 108th Television Drama Academy Awards, making her one of the few female actresses who has won both the Best Actress (Hiyokko) and Best Supporting Actress Awards (Life's Punchline) in The Television Drama Academy Awards.

-Arimura appeared in the drama Zenkamono (a.k.a Prior Convictions) wherein she acted as a voluntary probation officer who was tasked with the supervision of 3 separate paroled convicts.
+Arimura appeared in the drama Zenkamono (a.k.a.
+Prior Convictions) wherein she acted as a voluntary probation officer who was tasked with the supervision of 3 separate paroled convicts.
 A movie version of Zenkamono starring Arimura was also released in 2022.
 Also In 2022, Arimura appeared alongside Ninomiya Kazunari in the TV Special Adventure of Comandante Cappellini (Sensuikan Cappellini-go no Bouken) and starred in the drama Ishiko and Haneo.
 Arimura appeared in the film Phases of the Moon in December 2022.

 In January 2023, Arimura appeared in the 62nd NHK taiga drama What Will You Do, Ieyasu?.
 In February, Kasumi starred in the Netflix-produced film titled Call Me Chihiro.

+In June 2024, Arimura appeared in the film Dear Family as a supporting character.

+In July 2024, Kasumi starred alongside Ren Meguro in the drama Where Does The Sea Begin.

+In November 2024, Kasumi appeared in the Netflix-produced drama titled Beyond Goodbye.
+Beyond Goodbye was ranked the 9th most-watched non-english TV series on Netflix on its first week of airing.